-As of December 31, 2021 and 2020, other assets totaled \$1,344,000 and \$1,308,000, respectively.
-These balances include Corporate Owned Life Insurance policies on Arron K. Sutherland, President and Chief Executive Officer, and Norman D. Schmeichel, Vice President - Chief Information Officer.
+As of December 31, 2020 and 2019, other assets totaled \$1.3 million and \$1.2 million, respectively.
+The increase in other assets primarily relates to an increase in the Corporate Owned Life Insurance asset value as of December 31, 2020 compared to the same period of 2019.
+The Company owns life insurance policies on Arron K. Sutherland, President and Chief Executive Officer, and Norman D. Schmeichel, Vice President - Chief Information Officer.